 You can begin with microlearning through flashcards, infographics, and videos to create awareness about a specific subject.
-Later you can switch to macrolearning by creating a personalised learning journey with assessment at various intervals.
+Later you can switch to macrolearning by creating a personalized learning journey with assessment at various intervals.

 One of India’s leading pharmacy retail chains used disprz to amplify efficiency and drive optimum employee performance.

 They could conduct onboarding at scale within 30 days using macrolearning and reduce time to productivity.
 Moreover, they could keep the retail employees up to date with microlearning content on how to stock up medicine, prescribe the right drugs etc.